danielwnn/ProfileMgrApp/README.md

 ## Future Improvements

+* Add more logging info
 * Integrate with App Insights
 * Store secrets / connection strings in Azure Key Vault
 * Store image files in Azure Blob storage

+## How to run tests

+At the command line, change to the test project folder - "ProfileMgrApp.Tests" and then run "dotnet test".

+Visual Studio 2017: Launch Test Explorer (Menu path: Test -> Windows -> Test Explorer)

 ## Azure Deployment